 -

-Increases heating costs in winter, since the awning blocks passive heat gain.
+A permanent awning for your patio can increase heating costs in winter since it blocks passive heat gain.

 -